sfakia-crete.com (c) 2004. Hotel Stavris Sfakia: rented rooms, apartments, studios, Crete, Kreta.

 An absolutely fantastic book and essential for those interested in topography, geography and anything that goes with creation and formation of the landscape.
 If you love Crete this book is for you.
 Walking, flora and fauna, anthropology.

-Cooking for Crete Compiled by Judy Adams
+Compiled by Judy Adams

 with recipes by: Sam Naomis, Nina Vleugels, Niki Montes, Roger Abbott, Birgit (from Denmark), Mina Kupferman, Allan Simister, Tim and Brigid Todd, Koidu Raudvere, Uffe Sandas, Florence (from Paris).
-Manolis Alifierakis, Hilde Huecking, Ted Georgakis, Roberto Delfini, Erno Verhoeven, Julie Friedeberger, Alan Teague, Ann-Karin Vinje, Stuart Simon, Marjeta Novak, Lars and Birte (from Sweden), Karen (Katina) Evans, Steve and Lin Ince.
+Manolis Alifierakis, Hilde Huecking, Ted Georgakis, Roberto Delfini, Erno, Julie Friedeberger, Alan Teague, Ann-Karin Vinje, Stuart Simon, Marjeta Novak, Lars and Birte (from Sweden), Karen (Katina) Evans, Steve and Lin Ince.

 Recipes culled from as far apart as New Zealand to Britain and the USA to Slovenia, in aid of a very worthy cause indeed.
 Click on this hyperlink to enter "The Preveli Project Page" and discover more about this charity.
 The book is in both German and English.
 Proceeds go to The Preveli Project.